eush77/killsome/README.md

 Enter indices of instances to kill, in a single line (e.g. `1`, `01`, `012`).
 Here, `fish` with 19 threads is the process I would kill, so I enter `2`.

+If there are no more than 10 matches, a string of digits is a perfectly valid input.
+Otherwise, choices must be separated by commas or spaces: `1 2 12`, `1,2,12`, or any possible combination.

 ## Install

 ```shell